-With Halloween candy laying around and holidays coming up, what do the experts say about how and what to eat for a healthy body and fertility wellness?
+With Halloween candy lying around and holidays coming up, what do the experts say about how and what to eat for a healthy body and fertility wellness?
 In other words, if you are wondering how much pecan pie our bodies can really handle and if those bread rolls really will make you gain weight, read on to learn what the research shows.

 It Comes Down to Moderation & Balance

 We humans like to simplify things as much as possible.
 We like to say things like 'fat is bad' and 'carbs are bad', but it's typically not that simple.
 Sure, sometimes it is, for example, we know smoking is bad and that eating too much sugar is bad.
 But it's not so simple with most things in life.
 Honestly, with all the research that has come out over the past decades saying this or that, it seems like nothing has really changed.
 Here is a quote from the New Yorker that pretty much sums it up: "What this means for most of us is that common sense should prevail.
 Eat and exercise in moderation; maintain a diet consisting of balanced amounts of protein, fat, and carbohydrates; make sure you get plenty of fruit and vegetables.
-And enjoy an occasional slice of chocolate cake," (source).
+And enjoy an occasional slice of chocolate cake" (source).

 While that makes sense, when trying to apply ‘balance and moderation’ to everyday life, it can get confusing: what exactly is balance and moderation?
 Let’s look at the research, particularly with regards to fertility.